Last month, to further support teaching and learning at a distance, Northeastern launched Zoom videoconferencing as a service.

 - Turn participants’ cameras and microphones off by default.
 Users who join will do so initially without the camera or microphone enabled.

 More information on preventing unwanted guests and how to implement the above best practices is available in the knowledge base.

 Additionally, always use the latest software version as the company releases new versions that patch security flaws and add new privacy controls.
 If not prompted, you can always upgrade manually by clicking on your profile picture in the top-right-hand corner of your Zoom client and selecting Check for Updates from the menu.

 Alternative Solutions and Support

 Microsoft Teams is another web conferencing solution available to faculty, students, and staff through the university’s enterprise Office 365 suite of tools.
 Teams, Northeastern’s primary conferencing and collaboration solution for the digital workplace, meetings, and business operations, has integrations with both Blackboard and Canvas to also support teaching and learning.

-For technology questions or concerns, please contact the IT Service Desk 24 hours a day, 7 days a week at email@example.com or 617.373.HELP .
+For technical questions or concerns, please contact the IT Service Desk 24 hours a day, 7 days a week at email@example.com or 617.373.HELP .